-- Understanding and challenging the key assumptions and judgments affecting the Fund's valuation prepared by the Management Company, based on observable data. - Using our own valuation specialists, assessing the reasonableness of the valuation methodologies employed by the Management Company and the fair value conclusions for the underlying investments in the Fund at the valuation date.
-We considered the provisions of IFRS 13 Fair Value Measurement and reviewed the sources of data and underlying assumptions utilised to value the underlying investments. - Assessing the adequacy and appropriateness of the Company's unquoted investment disclosures, including the valuation techniques and significant inputs in accordance with IFRS 13.
+- Understanding and challenging the key assumptions and judgments affecting the Fund's valuation prepared by the Management Company, based on observable data. - Using our own valuation specialists, assessing the reasonableness of the valuation methodologies employed by the Management Company and the fair value conclusions for the underlying investments in the Fund up to the reporting date.
+We considered the provisions of IFRS 13 Fair Value Measurement and reviewed the sources of data for market comparables, discounts and other assumptions utilised to value the underlying investments. - Assessing the adequacy and appropriateness of the Company's unquoted investment disclosures, including the valuation techniques and significant inputs in accordance with IFRS 13.